 The System maintains a strategic plan and is well positioned to carry out its purpose: to help people live well.
 The plan calls for transformation of the System's core business of health care delivery while simultaneously building the System's future as a consumer health company.
 The plan has three major focus areas: transform the core, consumer-first and whole person health.
-Transform the core includes strategies to achieve breakthrough performance in safety, health outcomes, growth and affordability.
+Transform the core includes strategies to develop new care models, deliver purpose driven care with continuous engagement in the context of platform operations.
 Consumer-first includes strategies to provide a seamless and connected consumer experience.
-Whole person health includes strategies to develop new care models and new consumer-facing businesses targeted to individualized health and wellness needs.
+Whole person health includes strategies to develop, acquire or partner with entities that allow us to augment care delivery capacity outside of standard clinical tools that help augment a consumer's health and wellness journey.